-9 As you get older, it might be harder to remember all the things you've done as a Brownie.
-Get into pairs, and ask each other, 'What's something you're proud of?' - it might be discovering how to tie your shoelaces, finding out how to say a word in another language or saying your Brownie Promise.
+As you get older, it might be harder to remember all the things you've done as a Rainbow.
+Come together in a big circle.
+Take turns telling everyone one thing you're proud of - it might be discovering how to tie your shoelaces, finding out how to say a word in another language or saying your Rainbow Promise.

-Grab a pen and paper, it's time to write your autobiography just like Mary!
-Write or draw pictures showing the things you've done that you're proud of.
-Share your creation with everyone in your unit.
 You've all done so many amazing things, and it's important to celebrate people for the amazing things they've done!

 Now, a final challenge.
 Find a space.
 Can you clap, stamp your feet, do star jumps or stay silent for 100 seconds?
 Together decide your action.
 Your leader will time you.
-Ready?
-Go!

-12 Did those 100 seconds feel like a very long time?
+Did those 100 seconds feel like a very long time?
 Mary Seacole was well known in England when she was alive, but most people forgot about her after she died.
-Because she was a Black woman, Mary's story was left untold and uncelebrated for almost a century, which is 100 years.
+Because she was Black, Mary's story was left untold and uncelebrated for almost a century, which is 100 years.
 Every second you did your action or stayed silent represented a year that Mary wasn't celebrated.
 Do you think it was fair that Mary's story wasn't celebrated for so long?
 October is Black History Month in the UK.
-We come together to recognise and celebrate the stories of amazing Black people throughout history.
-It's important to remember the forgotten stories of people who've helped shape our country, especially people's stories who haven't been celebrated in the past.
-We should all make sure they get the recognition they deserve.
+We come together to recognise and celebrate the stories of inspirational Black people throughout history.
+It's important to remember the stories of people who've shaped our country, especially people whose stories haven't been celebrated in the past.

 As a unit, decide together how you'd like to celebrate Mary's story.
 You could create a poster to tell people about her story or share the games you played today with friends and family.
 You might want to make a craft too to remember what you've done today.
-Ask your leader to share on social media what your unit did this year to celebrate Black History Month and inspire other units to take part.
+Ask your leader to share on social media what your unit did this year to celebrate Black History Month and inspire other units to take part too.

-This activity is just about one person's story.
-There are so many stories of amazing Black people's lives in history that we should continue to discover and celebrate.
-It's important to support and champion Black women who are standing up for what they believe and fighting for fairness and equality.
+This activity is about one person's story.
+There are so many stories of amazing Black people's lives that we should continue to discover and celebrate.
 Do you know of any other stories of inspirational Black women you could share with your unit?